-Leena* is a twenty-year old woman from the south of Iraq.
+Leena* is a 20-year-old woman from the south of Iraq.
 Sadly, she lost her mother at a young age and her father died in a bombing when she was a child.
 Having lost both parents at such an early age, she was forced to live with her relatives.

 The next nine years of her life, Leena was physically and emotionally abused by her relatives.
 Her days consisted of constant punishments.
 Her behavior was perceived as a violation of her relatives’ religion and culture, and she was forbidden to complete her education.
 After her relatives wanted to marry her off, Leena ran away.